taborr00/AGS/README.md

 ElementContentTarget PersonaViolet — 23-year-old university studentCore MessageDiscover where you come fromCTAStart Your Story TodayLanding Page Links Toabgenealogy.ca

 Course Information
-CourseMARK414 – Digital MarketingSectionCC01TermWinter 2026InstructorDr.
-Rayyan SalmanCommunity PartnerAlberta Genealogical Society
+CourseMARK414 – Digital Marketing
+SectionCC01
+Term Winter 2026
+Instructor Dr. Rayyan Salman
+Community Partner Alberta Genealogical Society

 This is a conceptual project.
 No live campaigns or budgets were used.